 About AirAsia X

 AirAsia X is the long-haul arm of Malaysian LCC AirAsia.
 Its first flight in 2007 was from Kuala Lumpur to Gold Coast Airport, beginning an enduring relationship with South East Queenslanders.
 The airline currently has a fleet of 22 Airbus A330-300s, which also fly to Sydney, Melbourne and Perth.
 Direct flights to Kuala Lumpur provide access to AirAsia Groups’s wide network serving Asia, the Middle East and India.
-Additionally, flights to Honolulu are set to begin in June.
+Fights to Honolulu via Osaka commenced in June 2017.